evgeniy-polyakov/nostache/README.md

 ```javascript
 Nostache(`<p><{ for (let i = 0; i < 3; i++) { <br> } }></p>`)() // produces `<p><br><br><br></p>`
 ```
 If you want to output plain string instead of a tag, use `{> <}` block.
 The string goes as is, no html escape.
-Whitespace around the text are ignored but comments are not, they are a part of the string.
+Whitespace around the text are ignored but comments are not as they are part of the string.
 ```javascript
 Nostache(`<p><{ for (let i = 0; i < 3; i++) {> br <} }></p>`)() // produces `<p>brbrbr</p>`
 Nostache(`<p><{ for (let i = 0; i < 3; i++) {> <br> <} }></p>`)() // produces `<p><br><br><br></p>`